 What are the Core Web Vitals?

-Core Web Vitals are Google’s performance metrics measuring site speed, responsiveness, and visual stability (LCP, INP, CLS).
+Core Web Vitals are Google’s performance metrics measuring site speed, responsiveness, and visual stability (LCP, INP, and CLS).

 Which CMS has the best Core Web Vitals in 2025?